Suicide Risk and Prevention for Kentucky Nurses

 CBT aims to help the patient identify harmful thoughts, assess whether they are an accurate depiction of reality, and if they are not, to employ strategies that challenge and overcome them.

-Internet-delivered cognitive behavior therapy between a patient and therapist has also been shown to significantly decrease suicidal ideation among patients with severe depression (Cleveland Clinic, 2023a; CDC, 2022f).
+Internet-delivered cognitive behavior therapy between a patient and therapist has also been shown to significantly decrease suicidal ideation among patients with severe depression (CDC, 2024e; Psychology Today, 2026a).

 Dialectical Behavior Therapy

-Dialectic behavior therapy (DBT) is a type of cognitive-behavioral therapy that focuses on current situations and solutions.
+Dialectical behavior therapy (DBT) is a type of cognitive behavioral therapy that focuses on current situations and solutions.
 It is used for individuals with severe and persistent suicidality and who experience emotions very intensely.
-DBT is a 6-month to year-long therapy that involves a greater commitment on the part of both therapist and patient.
+DBT is a six-month to year-long therapy that involves a greater commitment on the part of both therapist and patient.
 It consists of four types of sessions:

 - DBT pre-assessment to ascertain if DBT is a good fit for the patient